 During her career at The Inquirer, Marian covered a wide range of health issues including obesity, chronic disease, health insurance, and access to care.
 With an Inquirer colleague, she was a finalist for the Pulitzer Prize in National Reporting for a series on the high costs of prescription drugs.
 The series was later turned into the book, Making Medicine, Making Money.
 She also wrote Covering Obesity: A Guide for Reporters for the Association of Health Care Journalists.

 Marian also worked for The Albuquerque (N.M.)
 Tribune as a medical and science writer and for The Anniston (Ala.)
 Star as a news reporter, copy editor, and sports reporter.

 She earned a B.A. magna cum laude in political science from Duke University and she received a Rotary Fellowship in Journalism to attend the University of Canterbury in Christchurch, New Zealand.

 Amy Krulik, M.C.P., Chairperson

 Amy is the CEO of the Kaiserman Jewish Community Center in Wynnewood, Pa.
 Previously she served as the executive director of the Jewish Relief Agency, one of the largest direct service food pantries in the Philadelphia region.
-She brings many years of experience in nonprofit administration and marketing to the Healthy NewsWorks Advisory Board.
+She brings many years of experience in nonprofit administration and marketing to the Healthy NewsWorks Board.
 She earned a bachelor’s in government from Hamilton College and a master’s in city planning from the University of Pennsylvania.
 She has served on the board since 2010.

 James W. Buehler, M.D.